li9com/learn-docker/lab5-managing-container/README.md

   -P, --publish-all                           Publish all exposed ports to random ports
 ```

-- Start a new httpd container and bind it to port 8080 of the Docker node:
+- Start a new httpd container and bind it to port 8080 of the Docker node

 ```
 [vagrant@node1 ~]$ docker run -d --name httpd -p 8080:80 httpd